WELCOME TO HERMITAGE AUTOMATION & CONTROLS

 Motor Starters serve the functions of safely starting/stopping a motor, reversing the motor’s direction, or protecting the motor from low voltage and overcurrent.
 A motor starter comprises two main components that complement each other to control and protect the motor.
 These are,

-Electrical Contractor: This contractor switches the power supply of a motor ON/OFF by making/breaking the contact terminals.
+Electrical Contactor: This contactor switches the power supply of a motor ON/OFF by making/breaking the contact terminals.

 Overload Protection Circuit: This circuit protects the motor from potential harm due to overload conditions.
 A huge current through the rotor may damage the winding as well as other appliances connected to the supply.
 It senses the current and breaks the power supply.